 Hiking San Jose to Playa de los Genoveses and Playa Monsul

-Our first day in the Cabo de Gata Natural Park we planned to hike a coastal route between the two main beaches.
+On our first day in the Cabo de Gata Natural Park we planned to hike a coastal route between the two main beaches.

 We drove through Cabo de Gata and parked at the far south end of San Jose, one of the main towns in the park.
 It was supposed to be 4-5km trail with little difficulty.

-We started out walking along the road south and easily came upon Playa de los Genoveses.
+We started out walking along the road south and easily came upon Playa de Los Genoveses.
 The wide sweeping bay was beautiful but extremely rough and windy the day we visited.
 A few kiteboarders entered the water as we were walking the length of the beach and it was easy to tell how this is a great area for wind sports.

 However, this was the end of our easy hike around the coastline of Cabo de Gata.
 The trail, it seems, either doesn’t exist or is so poorly marked that it was impossible to find, much less follow.

 After about 3 hours and 7km of climbing over volcanic cliffs into a crazy strong wind and searching for trails, we made it to the endpoint, Playa Monsul.